The Spring 2017 Program Guide is out. Available for download right here or for pickup at your library.

 Not sure where to start?
 There are lots of good sources with more becoming available all the time.
 We have sorted out some of the most useful ones to help you get started on your local family history search.

 The library's Online Databases in most cases are available for use at home with your UAPL library card number and PIN.
 Please note: Links to our databases open in a new window or tab in your browser.

-Ancestry Library Edition - In-Library Use Only - Ancestry features comprehensive information for conducting genealogical and local history research.
+Ancestry Library Edition - In-Library Use Only - If you are in an UA Library location, you can access Ancestry through our Online Reference Database page.
+Ancestry features comprehensive information for conducting genealogical and local history research.
 It is particularly good searching birth, death and marriage records.

 The Ohio Room in the Main Library's Reference Department houses some useful collections for local genealogy research, including:

 - County Histories